 Meanwhile, John's bold charges of sexual sin in the palace landed him in prison.
 Prison is a dreary place.
 Your mind can play tricks on you there.
 Languishing in a dungeon at Machaerus, John's mind returned to a spot in the Jordan River valley.
-There he had proclaimed Jesus as the Messiah.
+There he had proclaimed his cousin Jesus as the long-awaited Messiah.
 Now a tiny doubt crept in.
 Was Jesus really the Anointed One?
 Knowing he might soon die, John craved reassurance.
 So he asked some of his close followers to investigate again.

 Going directly to Jesus, they asked point-blank: "Are You the One who was to come?"
 In response, Jesus did not say a simple "Yes" or "No." He pointed instead to the wondrous things happening in His ministry.